Home - About AR - Exams - Clubs - Posters

 The ARRL Bookshop sells printed and Kindle books for obtaining your Technician licence, and upgrading to General and then to Extra; along with training software.
 Licensing material.

 The ARRL Handbook is an extensive manual on electronics and radio communications, updated each year.
 While not specifically designed to help you pass the exams, it is an important reference.
-ARRL Handbook 2018.
+It can be found on the Technical Books page.
+2022 Edition

 The official question pools are published by the National Conference of Volunteer Examiner Coordinators.